roryirvine/k8s-werf-operator-go/README.md

 ## Current Status

-**Slice 1 - Basic Bundle Deployment** (Alpha)
+**Slice 2 - Enhanced Registry Integration** (Alpha)

 This is early-stage software (v1alpha1 API).
-The operator supports basic bundle deployment with the following functionality:
+The operator supports bundle deployment with robust registry polling and configurable resource management.

+### What works now

 - Watch for `WerfBundle` custom resources in the cluster
 - Poll OCI registries for available bundle tags
+- Robust registry polling with ETag caching and exponential backoff for reliability
-- Create Kubernetes Jobs to run `werf converge` deployments
+- Create Kubernetes Jobs to run `werf converge` deployments with configurable resource limits
 - Track deployment status in the WerfBundle resource
 - Proper RBAC separation (operator minimal, job permissions namespace-scoped)
+- Capture and retain deployment job logs for troubleshooting

 **What does NOT work yet:**
 - Semantic versioning (tags are sorted lexicographically, not by semver)